Skip to Content

 No matter which route you choose, they both loop around and meet each other.
 So, either way, you complete the circle, either clockwise or anti-clockwise.

 Having read some Diamond Head hike reviews, I chose to go left.
-While the Grouse Grind trail is my local Stairmaster hike, I was on vacation and not at a fitness retreat.
+While the Grouse Grind trail is my local Stairmaster hike, I was on vacation, not at a fitness retreat.

 Diamond Head Summit